VueTubeApp/VueTube-Extractor/src/extractors/youtube-new/README.md

 By default, strict mode is enabled.
 This means that any properties that are not defined in the rule will cause a TypeError.
 In the example above, `property2` would cause a TypeError to be thrown.
 To disable strict mode, set the `strict` property to `false`.
-In this case, property2 would be undefined.
+In this case, property2 would be undefined and property3 will be empty.

 ```typescript
 const strictExample: Rule = {